DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "I knew it, Jeannya..."

 "You're misunderstanding!?
-Fairin, you too say something!"
+Farin, you too say something!"

 "When we were going to the conference room, Jeanne-sama foots were working more than usual.
 Like she have been wondering [I wonder if Kai is there?]..."